matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 This is however only an issue when multiple archivers process the same site.

-### Re-archiving of past data for new or updated segments

-When a segment is created or updated, we make sure to re-archive the last several months of data for them, so that data will appear for users.
-If we didn't, the data would be archived in the yearly archive for the current day, which means it may not be much data if the current day is close to the beginning of the year, and could also mean a much larger archiving request than just archiving days, weeks, months, years in that order for the segment.

-We do this by checking if the segment created time or updated time is newer than the last time we invalidated archives in core:archive.
-If it is, we know we have missing or out of date data for a segment, and we have to re-archive.

-The segment created/updated time is stored in the `segment` table.
-The last invalidation time is stored in the `CronArchive.lastInvalidationTime` option.

 ### Concurrency

 **Processing multiple archives at the same time**

-This is not desired behavior, we prefer if only one process creates a single archive, but sometimes multiple requests will trigger archiving at the same time (this is only an issue for setups that enable browser triggered archiving).
+This is not desired behavior, we prefer if only one process creates a single archive, but sometimes multiple requests will trigger archiving at the same time (this is mostly an issue for setups that enable browser triggered archiving).

 When this happens, it is expected that both will aggregate the same data, and one will finish after the other, giving it a greater `ts_archived` value.
 This archive is the one that ends up being used; the duplicate gets cleaned up in a